 This simply means that you have a mental allocation of a number of hours to be spent on a definite task.
 While you’re at it and you are tempted to daydream or check out the latest Hollywood buzz, check your time.
 How many more minutes do you have?
 Time-boxing gives you positive pressure as you try to beat the self-imposed deadline.
 Time-boxing also applies to your quick breaks and chit-chat—keep these short so that you don’t lose your momentum.

 Know When Your Plate is Full

-Always remember, time wasted is like money thrown to trash.
-Managing and spending your time well not only frees you from stress, it also works as your personal investment.
-You may not realize it but making wise use of your time also results to a constructive outlook in life as you continue to pursue and encourage yourself to achieve something all the time.
+Always remember, time wasted is like money thrown into the trash.
+Managing and spending your time well not only frees you from stress, but it also works as your personal investment.
+You may not realize it but making wise use of your time also results in a constructive outlook in life as you continue to pursue and encourage yourself to achieve something all the time.
 Disciplining yourself to not waste time is the key to improving your work and your being as well.

 About Pepper Virtual Assistants

 Pepper Virtual Assistant Services is a business solutions firm that specializes in administrative assistance, customer support, CRM, copywriting, and personal virtual assistance.
 We take pride in our reliable service and responsive client handling which embodies our team’s optimal performance.